TristanJang/aligner_container/README.md

-# Sophia Genetics Technical Assignment – Aligner Pipeline
+# Aligner Pipeline (Docker container)

 ## Overview

-This repository contains my submission for the Sophia Genetics technical assessment: a modular, containerized alignment pipeline using Python, BWA, and Samtools.
+This repository contains a modular, containerized alignment pipeline using Python, BWA, and Samtools.

 While creating this project, I worked with Docker containers and automated testing using pytest—both of which were new tools for me prior to this assignment.
 Successfully integrating them into a reproducible workflow was a valuable experience that I’m excited to build upon professionally.